What is sexting?

 It isn’t just sending ”sexts” that can be dangerous – it’s receiving them.
 If you pass a naked selfie on to someone else, whatever the context, it could lead to a breach of copyright law.

-Bazaraa explains: “When you create a photo, as the creator you automatically become the owner of the copyright.
+Bazaraa explains: “When you create a photo, as the creator, you automatically become the copyright owner.
 Anyone who’s taking a risqué picture and sending it to their partner, they’ll own the copyright.”

-If the receiver of the image then circulates it or posts it on a website, they’re then infringing that copyright.
+If the image’s receiver circulates it or posts it on a website, they’re infringing that copyright.

 5) You could become a victim of revenge porn